Karenm0633/github-tutorial/README.md

 ---
 ## Git vs. GitHub
-Git is a control system and keeps pictures of the code while Github is the host and provides Git
+Git is a control system and keeps pictures of the code and helps you share or collaborate with other people, while Github is the host and provides Git.

 ---
 ## Initial Setup
 1. If you wish to make a Github account you go to this website (www.github.com)
 2. You can sign in with your HSTAT email, or if want you can be able to use your personal one.
-Follow the directions they want you put in.
+Follow the directions they want you to put in.
 3. Therefore, you would be able to get started

      **SSH KEY**